Morifingk/HUE_Sample_Project/README.md

 What are the companies strenghts and weaknesses?
 How can the company amplify it's strenghths and make their weaknesses play in their favor?

-#Resources:
+# Resources:

-#Languages:
+# Languages:
 Python
 HTML

-#Software and Tools:
+# Software and Tools:
 Jupyter notebook
 AWS(Amazon Web Services)
 PostgresSQL
 pgAdmin

-#Exploratory Data Analysis:
+# xploratory Data Analysis: